 In a rebuke to the global community, however, President Trump announced his intent to withdraw the U.S. from the Paris Climate Agreement - – turning his back on the world and those most vulnerable to climate impacts.
 Additionally, President Trump moved to slash funding for international climate programs, and he continues to pursue an anti-climate, "America First" agenda.

 This is why Massachusetts must step up to lead on global climate action and support the world's most vulnerable communities.

-Senate Bill 2056 (S.2056) would create a voluntary check-off option for Massachusetts residents to donate a portion of their state tax return to the United Nation's Least Developed Countries Fund (LDCF), a critical fund to help the most vulnerable nations adapt and protect themselves from the adverse impacts of climate change.
+Senate Bill 2232 (S.2232) would create a voluntary check-off option for Massachusetts residents to donate a portion of their state tax return to the United Nation's Least Developed Countries Fund (LDCF), a critical fund to help the most vulnerable nations adapt and protect themselves from the adverse impacts of climate change.

-On December 6th, the Massachusetts' Joint Revenue Committee voted with Favorable Recommendation to move the bill forward to the Senate.
-Now the Senate Ways and Means Committee must vote YES to send the bill to the full Senate.
+On December 6th, the Massachusetts' Joint Revenue Committee voted with Favorable Recommendation to move the bill forward to the Massachusetts Senate.
+Now the powerful Ways and Means Committee must vote YES to send the bill to the full Senate, before the bill can continue to the House of Representatives and be signed into law by Governor Baker.
 We believe the Massachusetts legislature should support this bill.
 Oxfam America, a leading anti-poverty and development organization, is organizing a petition to demonstrate support for S.2232.

 Sign this petition and ask the Massachusetts legislature to: